tytydraco/yessleep/out/You_wanna_know_why_Im_doing_this_He_whispered_about_to_swallow_another_needle.md

 As you might imagine, babies born at twenty-six weeks of gestation don’t enter this world healthy.

 He was physically underdeveloped for the demands of reality.
 Lungs don’t fully develop until at least *thirty-six* weeks, so he only existed for about a minute before a breathing tube needed to be placed down his throat.
 His blood vessels were exceptionally fragile, too.
-It was like blood was being transported through overcooked penne rather than strong, fibrous tubing.
+It was like the blood was being transported through overcooked penne rather than strong, fibrous tubing.
 Because of that, he bled into his brain twelve hours after they put the breathing tube in.

 I was born six pounds, two ounces.
 Daryl wasn’t even born with a pound to his name.
 Spent the first five months of his life in the neonatal intensive care unit, tethered to the location by the IVs and the feeding tubes like a dog leashed to a bike rack outside a bodega, waiting patiently for their owner to come back out with a pack of cigarettes so their life could continue.